Get recommendation

 - `risk_signals.behavior.corner_click` (boolean)

-Indicates whether there were multiple clicks on the corner of a button in the context of the user action.
-Corner clicks could indicate repetitive, automated clicking patterns.
+Whether there were multiple clicks on the corner of a button in the action's context.

 - `risk_signals.history` (object)